Delta843/pScript/README.md

 The object consists of the following arguments:
 * animation = class name of the animation - don't use "js-" before class name (see table in last section for a complete list)
-* delay = a number that sets a delay time until the animation will be executed
+* delay = a number (seconds) that sets a delay time until the animation will be executed
 * iteration = a number that sets the amount of times that the animation will be played (or set to 'infinite' if you want it to never stop)
 * repeat = set to true if animation should be repeated after user returns (through scrolling) to item animation range
-* duration = a number that sets the duration of the animation
+* duration = a number (seconds) that sets the duration of the animation
 * hidden = set to true if you want to hide the element if the user exits the item animation range
 * callback = a custom callback function that will be invoked after the animation is executed